crewpvp/skcrew/docs/content/modules/sql/_index.en.md

 +++
 archetype = "default"
 title = "SQL"
-weight = 1
+weight = 12
 +++
 # SQL
 This module allows you to connect to the DBMS and make synchronous and asynchronous requests.
 {{% notice style="note" %}}
-Special thanks to the btk5h (Bryan Terce), FranKusmiruk, Govindas, TPGamesNL for the support of the addon [Skript-db](https://forums.skunity.com/resources/skript-db-updated.1261/).
+Special thanks to the btk5h (Bryan Terce), FranKusmiruk, Govindas, TPGamesNL for the support of the addon [Skript-db <i class="fas fa-link"></i>](https://forums.skunity.com/resources/skript-db-updated.1261/).
 Part of the code and the idea was borrowed from here.
 {{% /notice %}}

 #### Connecting to a DBMS